 It is a good idea to coordinate with RTD Utility Engineering before finalizing your design.
 The location and height/depth of RTD facilities vary and can change significantly to rise above or drop below other Utilities in the area.
 RTD Utility locations may require you to change the location of your proposed Utility work.

 Always call UNCC x811 and RTD Utility Engineering before you dig in the vicinity of RTD facilities.
-It is the Contractor’s responsibility to determine the location of RTD UG facilities prior to construction and avoid damage, but RTD Utility Engineers will support your efforts to collect as much advanced information as possible.
+It is the Contractor’s responsibility to determine the location of RTD UG utilities prior to construction and avoid damage, but RTD Utility Engineers will support your efforts to collect as much advanced information as possible.
 If you need RTD to paint locates so that you can dig safely (Non-emergency Utility Locates) email the Utility group or call the Utility Construction Phone Line and leave the necessary information for your Utility Locate request.

 Ask ALL your questions of RTD Utility Engineering before you dig and after you have read all sections on this page.

 Call the RTD Utility Construction Phone Line - 303-299-2811

 RTD Utility Engineering Staff is here to assist you with your Utility Construction related Application, Design, and Construction questions.

 RTD has two separate rail groups that operate/maintain RTD Rail corridors (one group for LRT and another for CRT).
 Each group has different processes, required construction Notes to Contractors, division reviews, permit application forms, meetings, coordination timing, and safety training requirements prior to approving your work.
 Work around RTD’s BRT and PnR facilities require separate procedures.
 Check the Rail Map below to determine which Railroad(s) apply to your work (RTD LRT, RTD CRT, RTD Inactive Tracks, RTD Active by Lease to Other RR, BNSF, UPRR).